 Table SW-C-3 provides a summary of collection system overflows that occurred during the reporting year.
 The table includes volume discharge, overflow durations as well as pollutant loading to the environment.
+An overflow report is available upon request.

 More information on sewage overflows and inflow and infiltration, is available on the Region's website (www.niagararegion.ca/living/sewage/cso).